 1992 brought Fr.
 Bill to St. Anthony Shrine in Boston and to the position of director of music for the Shrine.
 He was also a confessor, spiritual director, and instructor in the Shrine’s adult faith formation program.
 In 1997, he moved on to the St. Francis Chapel and City Ministry Center in Providence, RI where he was the vicar of the Franciscan community and the Chapel’s director of worship.

 In February of 2002, Fr.
 Bill came home to Siena, and on July 1 of that year, became the college’s chaplain, a position he held until June 2009.
 He also served as a friar-in-residence in Plassmann Hall (his old dormitory when he was a student here thirty years ago) and Hennepin Hall, and as the Guardian of the Siena Friary.

 Fr.
-Bill now lives and works at St. Francis of Assisi parish in New York City.
+Bill now lives and works at St. Patrick and St Anthony parish in Hartford CT.